-- (a) inability or unwillingness to satisfy debts; and - (b) a history of not meeting financial obligations.
+(a) inability or unwillingness to satisfy debts; and

+(b) a history of not meeting financial obligations.

-Applicant has delinquent debts that have not been resolved.
+Applicant had a delinquent debt.
 The evidence is sufficient to raise AG $\P\P$ 19(a) and 19(b) as disqualifying conditions.

-Conditions that could mitigate the financial considerations security concerns are provided under AG ¶ 20.
+Conditions that could mitigate the financial considerations security concerns are provided under AG \P 20.
 The following may be potentially applicable: